 The mixing characteristic of large particles (Geldart BD type) has been investigated in a cylindrical gas-solid fluidized bed.
-Based on dimensional analysis, a correlation for the mixing index has been developed with the system parameters viz., average particle size of the mixture, initial static bed height, height of the particles' layer in the bed (from where the sample is drawn) and superficial velocity of the fluidizing medium.
-A theoretical model for the mixing index has been developed based on the counter flow of solids with circulation and horizontal dispersion.
+Based on dimensional analysis, a correlation for the mixing index has been developed with the system parameters viz, average particle size of the mixture, initial static bed height, height of the particles' layer in the bed (from where sample is drawn) and superficial velocity of the fluidizing medium.
+A theoretical model for the mixing index has been developed on the basis of the counter flow of solids with circulation and horizontal dispersion.
 A comparison has been made for the values of the mixing index calculated by both the theoretical and the experimental models.

-Keywords: Mixing index; Static bed condition; Fluidized bed condition; Horizontal dispersion coefficient; Gas-solid fluidization
+Keywords: Mixing index, static bed condition, fluidized bed condition, horizontal dispersion coefficient, and gas-solid fluidization.

-1. Introduction
+Introduction

-Generally, the gas fluidized beds have excellent and rapid mixing characteristics for non-segregating particle systems.
-Much effort, both experimental and theoretical, has been spent in explaining this feature [1], [2], [3], [4], [5], [6] and [7].
-However, in industrial solids mixing, it is often required to mix particles differing widely in physical properties viz., size, density and/or shape.
+Generally, the gas fluidized beds have excellent and rapid mixing characteristics for nonsegregating particle systems.
+Much effort, both experimental and theoretical, has been spent in explaining this feature [1-7].
+However, in industrial solids mixing, it is often required to mix particles differing widely in physical properties viz. size, density and / or shape.
 The role of particle size and density and the air flow rate on the segregation or demixing behaviour in a gas-solid fluidized bed has already been reported [8].
 The previous authors have concluded that a fairly wide particle size difference can be tolerated while a small density difference leads to ready settling of the denser particles.
-A qualitative model for particle mixing in a gas fluidized bed has been developed by Gibilaro and Rowe [9] based on four physical mechanisms viz., overall particle circulation, interchange between the wake and the bulk phases, axial dispersion and segregation.
+A qualitative model for particle mixing in a gas fluidized bed has been developed by Gibilaro and Rowe [9] based on four physical mechanisms viz. overall particle circulation, interchange between the wake and the bulk phases, axial dispersion and segregation.
 For a size-variant, equal-density system of particles, mixing index has been proposed by Fan et al. [10] as

-$$I{\rm M} = K \times \left(\frac{\bar{d}{\rm P}}{d{\rm F}}\right)^k \times \left(\frac{U}{U - U{\rm F}}\right)^n \tag{1}$$
+$$I{M} = K \times \left(\frac{\overline{d}{P}}{d{F}}\right)^{k} \times \left(\frac{U}{U - U{F}}\right)^{n}$$ (1)